-Feast your eyes on an incredible professional display of fireworks illuminating the night sky as we pay tribute to Guy Fawkes Night in Nuneaton.
+Savor a stunning professional exhibition of fireworks lighting up the evening sky as we observe Guy Fawkes Night in Nuneaton.

-Date: 5th November 2021
+Date: 5th November 2022

 Start Time: 6pm